imkailey/JRNL/live.md

+# live aid research doc
-- for some reason all of the newspaper postings selling tickets to live aid dont show prices
+- for some reason all of the newspaper postings selling tickets to live aid don't show prices
   - very reasonable
 - Stuart Ramser knows mom
   - The Austin American statesman